 Knifed Up?
 Here’s Why Riley Burruss’ Graduation Photos Are Sparking Nose Job Speculation…

-Congratulations are in order for Riley Burruss, the 17-year-old daughter to Kandi Burruss has graduated high school, but ironically her accomplishment is being drowned out by rumors of plastic surgery.
-After sharing her recent graduation flicks online, fans are speculating that Riley had her nose knifed up, with her mother’s permission of course!
+Congratulations are in order for Riley Burruss, the 17-year-old daughter to Kandi Burruss who graduated high school, but ironically her accomplishment is being drowned out by rumors of plastic surgery.
+After sharing her recent graduation flicks online, fans speculated that Riley had her nose knifed up, with her mother’s permission of course!

 The minor shared the following photo in her graduation gown on Instagram.
 In the post, Riley reveals she’ll be attending NYU in the fall.
 This will be a fresh start for the collegebound teen as she moves into NYC, away from her home base of Atlanta and away from her mother…